SRI-CSL/pascali-public/github_crawl/README.md

 The script will ask you for your GitHub credentials because there is only a small number of API queries that you can make without being authenticated.
 The script doesn't store your credentials anywhere.

+Also added find_repos.py which prints the top 30 repos sorted by number of stars.

 Below is the list of repos it finds for the current org_list: